Tiit Land

-Tiit Land (born 25 September 1964, Tartu) is an Estonian biochemist.
+Tiit Land (born 25 September 1964) is an Estonian biochemist.
+Since 1 September 2020, he is the rector of Tallinn University of Technology.

 From 1994 until 1999, Land worked as a researcher at the National Institutes of Health in the United States.
 From 1999 until 2006, he was a researcher and lecturer at the Stockholm University's Neurochemistry Neurotoxicology Institute.
 From 2007 until 2011 he worked as a professor and chair of chemistry at Tallinn University's Department of Natural Sciences, Institute of Mathematics, and Natural Sciences.

 On 14 February 2011, Land was elected rector of Tallinn University.
 On 8 February 2016, he was re-elected for a second term.

-Since 1 September 2020, he is the rector of Tallinn University of Technology.
+Politics

+In August 2026, the rectors of various Estonian universities signed a joint letter endorsing Land's candidacy for the presidency of Estonia in the 2026 Estonian presidential election.
+He expressed readiness to run and said he would be a neutral president.
+He described himself as more of a liberal, but said it would depend on the subject and he finds himself to be conservative in some subjects.

+Personal life

+Tiit Land was born in Tartu due to the Võru hospital's maternity ward being under reparation.
+He is married to Kadri Land and has two children.

+In 1989, he graduated cum laude in chemistry and bioorganic chemistry at the University of Tartu.

+He earned a PhD in neurochemistry and neurotoxicology at Stockholm University in 1994.